mauroalberti/gsf/README.md

 [2017-04-01] created repository

-[2017-04-02] transfer of selected code from geosurf; no real use of apsg
+[2017-04-02] transfer of selected code from geosurf; start improving the code